 Loveless by Alice Oseman

-Alice Oseman is an asexual author of queer YA fiction and queer comic books.
-Her novel, Loveless, loosely inspired by her own lived experiences, follows a teenager who moves to Durham University, is thrust into the queer world of her peers, and goes on a journey to understand her own sexuality.
+Alice Oseman is an ace author of queer YA fiction and queer comic books.
+Her novel, Loveless, loosely inspired by her own lived experiences, follows a teenager who moves to Durham University, is thrust into the queer world of her peers, and goes on a journey to understand her own orientation.

 As YA novels go, Loveless is wonderful for representation.
-It features non-binary characters, lesbian romances, as its protagonist’s gradual understanding of her own asexual identity.
+It features non-binary characters, lesbian romances, as its protagonist’s gradual understanding of her own ace identity.

 There aren’t many LGBTQ books that do so much for queer representation in literature, while also being an engaging and moving tale.